NeroReflex/Gishiki/Documentation/docs/usage/database/management.md

 Everyone should think about PostgreSQL as its first choice as RDBMS, because it is easy to use, mature, well supported and really performs well!

-To enstabilish a connection with a Postgre server you  have to use pgsql as the server protocol:
+To enstabilish a connection with a Postgres server you  have to use pgsql as the server protocol:

 ```
 pgsql://root:admin@host:port/site_db